0xScratch/Nexbizn_moonbeam/README.md

 ***Nexbizn*** is a platform built on **Moonbeam**, a parachain of the Polkadot blockchain, empowering brands to harness the power of NFTs for impactful marketing campaigns.
 It is made up of two words ***Next*** and ***Business***

+## Achievements

+One of the winners of the ***"Polkadot Hackathon"*** held by [Encode club](https://www.encode.club).
+It was a great experience and I learnt a lot during this hackathon.
+Thanks to the team for organizing such a great event!

 ## Visual Tour (Pictorial Walkthrough)

 !["Home Page"](/frontend/public/first.png)